Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and

 Kids will have a blast making and playing this fishing game.
-This idea was inspired from an episode of Little Bill.
-It seemed way too fun and easy when I saw it, so I had to try it out!

-What You'll Need:

-- A fishbowl, deep clear container, or box decorated with an underwater theme

-- Colored paper or card stock paper

-Current - Kids will have a blast making and playing this fishing game.
-This idea was inspired from an episode of Little Bill.
+This idea was inspired by an episode of Little Bill.
 It seemed way too fun and easy when I saw it, so I had to try it out!

 What You'll Need:

 - A fishbowl (a deep, clear container or box decorated with an underwater theme)

 - Colored paper or card stock paper